If the vehicle you are driving starts to skid, you should:

 This question appears in the following DMV practice tests:

-Rhode Island DMV Practice Test 1Alabama DMV Practice Test 4Michigan DMV Practice Test 6Arkansas DMV Practice Test 7Missouri DMV Practice Test 8Kansas DMV Practice Test 10Texas DMV Practice Test 10District of Columbia DMV Practice Test 13New Hampshire DMV Practice Test 14New Jersey DMV Practice Test 16
+Rhode Island DMV Practice Test 1Alabama DMV Practice Test 4Michigan DMV Practice Test 6Arkansas DMV Practice Test 7Missouri DMV Practice Test 8Kansas DMV Practice Test 10Texas DPS Practice Test 10District of Columbia DMV Practice Test 13New Hampshire DMV Practice Test 14New Jersey DMV Practice Test 16